eclecticiq/cabby/docs/installation.rst

 Install Python
 ==============

-OpenTAXII works with both latest Python version and version 2.7.
-You you can install Python with your operating system’s package manager or download it directly `here <http://www.python.org/download/>`_.
+OpenTAXII works with both latest Python version (3.4) and version 2.7.
+You can install Python with your operating system’s package manager or download it directly `here <http://www.python.org/download/>`_.

 You can verify that Python is installed by typing ``python`` from your shell; you should see something like::